webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 1. Make sure High Pressure Bypass Valve (Stainless with Black Handle) at membrane is in the open position.
 1. Turn on freshwater pump.
 Button at sink.
 2. Turn on "Freshwater Flush Valve" on iPad within WilhelmSK or "Relay 2" on VenusGX Remote Console.
 Water will come out the seawater spigot at the sink, and readings with the TDS meter will should decreased levels.
 3. Let run for 1-2 minutes.
-Run until TDS meter shows under 800 PPM.
+Run until TDS meter shows under 700 PPM.
-4. Turn off Flush Valve to close it.
+4. Turn off "Freshwater Flush Valve" or Relay 2 to close it.
 5. Repeat every 1-3 days.

 _Next up on the list is automatic fresh water flush._